Commissioner v. LoBue

 Commissioner v.
-LoBue, 351 U.S. 243 (1956), was an income tax case before the United States Supreme Court.
+LoBue, 351 U.S. 243 (1956), was a case before the United States Supreme Court in which the court held that the transfer of stock to the employee for less than its value was taxable compensation, notwithstanding the employer's purpose to confer a proprietary interest on the employee.

 Background

 Facts

 Respondent's company offered stock options to its employees based on their performance and continued employment.
 Respondent exercised the options offered.

 In recognition of his "contribution and efforts in making the operation of the Company successful," a corporation gave an employee options to purchase stock in the corporation.
 The options were nontransferable and were contingent upon continued employment.
 After some time had elapsed and the value of the shares had increased, the employee exercised the options and purchased the stock at less than the then current market price.
 For some of the shares, he gave the employer a promissory note for the option price; but the shares were not delivered until the notes were paid in cash, when the value of the shares had increased.